sastutorials/sastutorials.github.io/tutorials/troubleshooting.md

 run;
 ```

 As you can see, the **data step** has the variable *id employees* written entirely in lower case.
-In the **proc step**, instead, it is a mix of lower and upper case - a mess.
+In the **proc step**, instead, is a mix of lower and upper case - a mess.
 If you check the *results* window, however, you can see that SAS will print the first occurence of the variable name, thus keeping it in lower case.

 ![case_insensitive_ex](https://user-images.githubusercontent.com/80749213/112662980-97cd1c00-8e58-11eb-9e3b-521f32069367.png)